 VOTF's Priest Support Working Group asked those questions as part of a two-year look at the overall state of the priesthood.
 We followed up in 2012 by asking the USCCB to request a pastoral provision that would permit the ordination of married Catholic men the same way that bishops now ordain married converts to the priesthood.

-In 2013, we ask YOU to help us roll out the next phase: bringing the request to ordain married men directly to your bishop.
+Now we ask YOU to help us roll out the next phase: bringing the request to ordain married men directly to your bishop.

 The pastoral provision applies now to a male minister from another faith tradition who wishes to become a priest.
 He can be ordained, and remain married, while married men born Catholic are denied the same opportunity.
 Voice of the Faithful supports a new pastoral provision that would extend this opportunity to married Catholics.